AirPort Express: 2008 model

+2012 model

+In 2012 Apple introduced a completely redesigned model with a new square form factor and two ethernet ports.

 On August 28, 2018 Apple added AirPlay 2 support to the 2012 AirPort Express, providing the ability to be added to the Apple Home app as an audio destination.

 Discontinuation and support

-According to a Bloomberg report on November 21, 2016, "Apple Inc. has disbanded its division that develops wireless routers, another move to try to sharpen the company’s focus on consumer products that generate the bulk of its revenue, according to people familiar with the matter."

-In an April 2018 statement to 9to5Mac, Apple announced the discontinuation of its AirPort line, effectively leaving the consumer router market.
+On November 21, 2016, Bloomberg reported that Apple had disbanded its wireless router division.
+In an April 2018 statement to 9to5Mac, Apple announced the discontinuation of the AirPort line and exit from the consumer router market.
 Apple continued supporting the AirPort Express, although an older version of its "AirPort Utility" is required to support the earliest version of the device.